 Where none of the legal restrictions above apply, there are a number of things we must consider before deciding whether or not to investigate a complaint.
 Broadly speaking, there are four conditions a complaint must fulfil before we will investigate it:

 - Local complaints procedures should be exhausted – Most local authorities and service providers have a two or three stage complaints procedure.
 These are designed to put things right for people quickly and efficiently when things go wrong.
-We would normally expect someone to be able to show they had exhausted such procedures before using the LGO service.
+We would normally expect someone to be able to show they had exhausted such procedures before using the LGSCO service.
 Even where the complainant urgently needs services, their needs will in most instances be met more quickly by approaching the service provider rather than the Ombudsman.

 If a complaint does not pass ‘the jurisdiction stage’ of the assessment, it will be closed at this point and the ‘discretionary’ tests will not be considered.

-STAGE TWO: The discretionary stage
+Stage Two: The discretionary stage

 The discretionary stage uses four inter-related tests: